Navigating Career Gaps in the Canadian Pharmaceutical Industry

 5. Refresh Your Resume Strategically

-Instead of highlighting the gap, highlight:
+Instead of highlighting the gap, focus on:

-Transferable skills
+Transferable skills.

-Volunteer work
+Volunteer work.

-Relevant projects
+Relevant projects.

 You can also add a Professional Development section covering your gap period.